SOFIE-project/Provisioning-and-Discovery/README.md

 ![High Level Architecture](/imgs/archi.png)

-Figure 1: High Level Architecture of the Component
+Figure 1: High-Level Architecture of the Component

 The first functionality of the component is to provision the devices using meta-data provided by the SOFIE [Semantic Representation](https://github.com/SOFIE-project/Semantic-Representation).
 The process of provisioning involves enrolling a device into the system and getting each device configured to provide a required service and send data to the right place on the network.
 In the component, the Provisioning interface goes through the meta-data and checks against the requirements before provisioning the device to the database.
 This also acts as the filter for either accepting or rejecting the newly discovered IoT resource.
 After enrolling the device, the provisioning interface provides the configuration for the device to bring it to a working state with the deployed IoT platform.